 - It provides affordable credit to the individuals; this fulfills their requirements and increases their lifestyle.

-- There is a huge volume of the loan accounts in the retail banking which requires regular monitoring.
+- There is a huge volume of the loan accounts in retail banking which requires regular monitoring.
 This requires huge spending on human resources.
 Also if there are no proper follow up of these accounts specially the long term loans then there are high chances that these accounts will become the non- performing assets.

 - In the present world, the preferences of consumers are shifting from branch banking to internet banking or phone banking.

 - It creates problems for the branches of the banks who find it difficult to introduce the new products that are based on technology.
 Due to this, retaining customers is becoming difficult.
 Also, in some of the cases, the huge investment is made by the banks in the technology, but they are unable to exploit them fully.

 - With its help, various services are offered to the individuals at one place where the clients will be able to get multiple products of the bank.

 - There are several products and services that the retail banks provide, and these products are the designing, keeping in mind the requirement, the large segment of the consumers.

 - The various products or services offered by the retail banks include Checking accounts, Savings accounts, Debit cards, Credit cards, Money orders, Wire transfers, Mortgages and home loans, auto loans, etc. Due to this variety of services, retail banking has a large base of the customers and hence, they have a large number of transactions with the small values.